 For those travellers looking for a mix of archaeology and adventure, San Agustin is the place.
 The surrounding mountains, canyons, rivers, and caves offer great adventurous opportunities.
 The following are my favourite two adventurous activities:

 I know it doesn’t sound that adventurous, but it is actually a fantastic experience.
 Most horseback riding tours will take you on a half-day circuit in which you will visit some archaeological places such as La Pelota.
+And!
+It is the only Colombia vacation package that includes horseback riding.

 Along the route, you will pass through gorgeous countryside roads and paths from where you will be able to enjoy the stunning views of the surrounding mountains and to witness the nature and wildlife of this area.
+If you are interested in nature and spectacular views, consider adding Casanare to your package too.

 Longer tours can also be arranged here.
 One of the most amazing multi-day horseback riding tours you can do in Colombia starts in San Agustín and goes through the mountains until Popayan.
 It takes 8 days and you will pass by the exact point in which the Magdalena river is born.